bartosz-wozniak/StockExchangeInvestor/README.md

 # StockExchangeInvestor

-This thesis entitled "Computer system to aid investing at the Warsaw Stock Exchange" aimed to verify effectiveness of chosen elements of technical analysis, namely technical indicators, in stock investing.
-As a part of this thesis, a web application was created which meets the aforementioned requirements.
+This ASP .NET MVC application entitled "Computer system to aid investing at the Warsaw Stock Exchange" is aimed to verify effectiveness of chosen elements of technical analysis, namely technical indicators, in stock investing.
 The users of the application can create an account and view stock charts.
 The key features include a module that allows users to perform a simulation of a defined investment strategy and a module designed to manage an investment wallet.
 The analysis of simulations’ results has been made to investigate whether using only technical indicators can be an effective method of investment strategy planning.

+This is ASP .NET MVC app with Entity Framework and MS SQL Server.
+Also Autofac was used for dependency injection and log4net for logging.
+Bootstrap UI was used in front-end.
+Also a job was created to sync data from GPW.

 Website is deployed to Azure: https://ministockexchange.azurewebsites.net/